 In this figure, the viewports in the red rectangles are the ground truth, i.e., real viewports captured in the datasets, and the blurred viewports are the predictions.
 For a large fraction of the cases, the predictive results are relatively consistent with the real viewports.
-In the "successful" predictions (e.g., 1st, 2nd, 4th in the first row and 3rd and 4th in the second row), we observe that even with rapid head movements at $w_k = 1$ and $w_k = 2$, our model is still able to perform properly.
-In the "failure" cases (e.q., 3rd) in the first row and 1st and 2nd in the second row), the predictive network fails at different head movement speeds.
-These findings suggest that the prediction capability of the design is not entirely driven by the head movement intensity, but also affected by the visual content itself.
+In the "successful" predictions (e.g., the first, second, and fourth in the first row and the third and fourth in the second row), we observe that, even with rapid head movements at $w_k = 1$ and $w_k = 2$ , our model is still able to perform properly.
+In the "failure" cases (e.g., third in the first row and first and second in the second row), the predictive network fails at different head movement speeds.
+These findings suggest that the prediction capability of the design is not entirely driven by the head movement intensity, but is also affected by the visual content itself.